 Sweating should be limited to places that are rich with sweat glands (underarms, hands, face, feet, or groin).
 If not, this can be an alarming sign.
 Such sweating happens all over the body.
 Therefore, this is a symptom of secondary general hyperhidrosis and thus may happen due to an underlying illness.

 Asymmetrical sweating is, sweating from only one side of the body.
 For example, one underarm, one side of the forehead, etc. Since this situation is not normal, it requires medical attention.

 If excessive sweat issue develop during middle age or older, you should be concerned.

 If the sweating is so severe to a point it has you canceling plans, changing clothes every so often, makes you want to be on your own due to embarrassment, you should contact your doctor.
 There may be no underlying issue, but there are treatments to make your life much easier.

 Family History of Hyperhidrosis

 If you are starting to see signs of over sweating and you also have a close family member that is affected with excessive sweating issue, medical attention can help you to treat the problem before it worsens.

 If you sweat along with fatigue, insomnia, nausea, high fever, increased thirst, urination, and cough.

-Simply, yes.
-Above all, excessive sweating is a treatable condition.
+Simply speaking, yes.
+Most excessive sweating causes can be treated.
 Treatment may differ with the causes, especially when it comes to secondary excessive sweating.
 However, the problem is that many tend to not notice, not care, or choose to suffer quietly without reaching out for help.
 As a result, the longer this issue meddles with one’s life, the more life-altering it gets.

 Below are a few treatment methods one can try on themselves.
 Most of these methods are commonly used by the majority to control daily sweating.

 - Using over the counter anti perspirants and applying it on the affected areas.